Kenny McClinton: Ministry

-McClinton was released from prison in 1993 and was soon formally ordained as a pastor in a Missions Ministry by a Texas-based Christian Ministry presided over by Pastor Jack Hetzel, Tyler, Texas.
-Even at this stage, McClinton was preaching fundamentalist Bible-based Protestantism, believing that the KJV Bible is in fact, the God-breathed message of Eternal Salvation in Jesus Christ and His full Atonement Sacrifice alone, by God's grace alone, and for His glory alone.
+McClinton was released from prison in 1993 and was soon ordained as a pastor in a Missions Ministry by a Texas-based Christian Ministry presided over by Pastor Jack Hetzel.
+Even at this stage, McClinton was preaching fundamentalist Bible-based Protestantism.

 Following his release, the "saved" McClinton became a regular on Northern Irish television discussing his conversion.
-He soon became a widely reported figure in the media and used his comparative fame to establish Higher Force Challenge, a youth scheme that sought to initiate dialogue and positive interaction between Catholic and Protestant young people (18 to 25 year old high risk).
-He initially returned to the Shankill, where he worked in a voluntary capacity unpaid, for the Stadium youth project.
+He established Higher Force Challenge, a youth scheme that sought to initiate dialogue and positive interaction between Catholic and Protestant young people (18 to 25-year-old high-risk category).
+He initially returned to the Shankill, where he worked in a voluntary capacity for the Stadium youth project.

-Taking advantage of his contacts in the United States, McClinton also established his own Ulster American Christian Fellowship (www.ulsterchristians.org) which provided funding for his own ministry, travelling for preaching/speaking engagements to the U.S.A.
-He was at one point preaching in President Bush's own home church at Highland Park, Dallas, and teaching young Student/Pastors at Southern Methodist University (SMU).
+McClinton also established his own Ulster American Christian Fellowship to provide funding for his own ministry and preaching engagements in the USA.
+At one point he preached in President Bush's own home church at Highland Park, Dallas, and teaching young student pastors at Southern Methodist University (SMU).

-McClinton holds three postgraduate "degrees", a Masters in Theology (gained in 2002), a PhD in Philosophy, which he was awarded in 2003, and a further doctorate in Literature - as submitted as accumulated studies and teachings in Bible Theology - which he was awarded in 2004, all from the unaccredited Birmingham-based European Theological Seminary and College of the Bible International.
-Believing, as most Bible-believing Christians do, in the complete separation of Church and State - the Board of Governors of Christian Bible Seminaries, have the right to examine the written thesis' of Students and Pastors, and 'having fulfilled the requirements of the Governing Board and after due examination...'
-Students and Pastors can be '...admitted to the degrees...of this Seminary.'
-McClinton's further Degrees, fulfilled at the European Theological Seminary, are legitimate degrees and recorded as written thesis at the library of same.
-Dr Kenny McClinton has successfully participated in a number of Evangelical Bible-Teaching Missions to America, until 9/11, and he was refused his necessary visa-waivers due to his past.
-He continued on in Bible-Teaching Missions out to Bangalore, Hyderabad, Secunderabad; Trivandrum, Kerala, Imphal, Manipur, etc. in India.
-In recent years he has successfully taken Missions out to the Czech Republic.
-His 5 Module Course in Basic Christian Homiletics has been widely used internationally in Bible Colleges, Churches, and Mission-fields in America, India and Nigeria, Africa.
-He has been a born again Christian now for over 43 years consistently.
+McClinton holds three unaccredited postgraduate qualifications: a Master's in Theology (gained in 2002), a PhD in Philosophy, which he was awarded in 2003, and a further doctorate in literature – as submitted as accumulated studies and teachings in Bible Theology – which he was awarded in 2004.
+These are all from the unaccredited Birmingham-based European Theological Seminary and College of the Bible International.
+Believing, as most Bible-believing Christians do, in the complete separation of church and state - the Board of Governors of Christian Bible Seminaries have the right to examine the written thesis of students and pastors, and 'having fulfilled the requirements of the Governing Board and after due examination...'
+Students and Pastors can be '...admitted to the degrees...of this Seminary,' McClinton's further degrees, fulfilled at the European Theological Seminary, are legitimate degrees and recorded as written thesis at the library of same.
+McClinton has successfully participated in a number of Evangelical bible-teaching missions to America, until 9/11, after which he was refused entry due to his past.
+He continued on in India.
+In recent years he has taken missions to the Czech Republic.
+His five-module course in Basic Christian Homiletics has been widely used internationally in bible colleges, churches and mission-fields in America, India and Nigeria.
+He has been a born again Christian consistently.